Michael Stoskopf

 The NCSU CVM EMC faculty are interested in discovering and developing improved ways to deliver health care and management for aquarium collections as part of our research mission, and the education and training of aquatic veterinarians as a component of the education mission of the university.

 This proposal requests funding to upgrade the current core Marine Magnetic Resonance Facility (MMRF) at the Center for Marine Sciences and Technology (CMAST) by installing a dual cryogen re-liquifier on the facility's 4.7T 40 cm bore Oxford magnet, to enhance sustainability and reduce environmental impact of advanced NMR/MRI research while significantly reducing the cost of operation of the facility.
 This will be accomplished by installation of state of the art cryogen recycling capability recently developed by CryoMech.
 The installation will also provide an important opportunity to gather data on the potential benefits of this approach for other cryogen cooled superconducting magnets operated in North Carolina.
 Superconducting magnets require cryogens, liquid helium and liquid nitrogen, to maintain the superconducting conditions necessary for the magnetic field.
-Although these magnets are well-insulated, continual ??A???a?sA?????boil-off??A???a?sA???a?zA? and loss of the helium and nitrogen cryogens to the atmosphere still occurs, requiring frequent refilling.
+Although these magnets are well-insulated, continual ‘boil-off’ and loss of the helium and nitrogen cryogens to the atmosphere still occurs, requiring frequent refilling.
 Installation of the proposed equipment is predicted to reduce the annual MMRF consumption of liquid helium and liquid nitrogen by between 95 and 99 percent through recycling the gases that would otherwise evaporate out of the magnet into the air.
 This will generate significant operational savings that can lower base maintenance costs of the magnet.
 This in turn will help increase the availability of magnet time for exploratory and pilot research.
 The ability to re-liquify both helium and nitrogen for an individual magnet is a very new development, and this installation would be the first of its kind in North America, though the technology is based on the proven Cryomech PT410 Cryorefrigerator.
 Their single cryogen helium re-liquifiers have been installed around the world and are proving durable and effective.
 A unit similar to the proposed unit has been installed and is functioning to specifications in a facility in Sydney, Australia.
 The price of cryogens, and liquid helium in particular, has been subject to massive inflation driven by uncertainty about supply over the past decade.
 Based on current cryogen costs for the MMRF's 4.7 T Oxford research magnet without considering inflation, the proposed helium and nitrogen re-liquifier would completely recoup its purchase, installation and maintenance costs in between 4 and 5 years of operation solely based on cryogens cost savings.
 If projections by economic analysts for continued cryogen price inflation based on production limitations, increasing global demand and political uncertainties that may impact US access to supplies the unit would pay for itself in as little as 2 years.

 This study will evaluate whether understanding the physiology of sea turtles can provide insight into the evolution of how animals and humans respond to sudden exposure to cold environmental conditions.
 We will compare results of metabolomic data already gathered from sea turtles naturally exposed suddenly to cold ocean conditions in the wild, and with normal unaffected individuals, to findings in the scientific literature on the physiologic responses of humans and other animals to exposure to cold and rewarming.
 We hope to identify metabolic changes that are either highly conserved or extremely divergent across the broad evolutionary history of the ancient sea turtles and mammals.
 Such findings could help us understand the best ways to reduce the harm of exposure to sudden extreme cold and recovery from such exposure.